mfojtik/omicron/posts/deltacloud-api-using-sinatra-modular-app.md

 however there are some tweaks I made to make it more effective.
 The first tweak you can see is that for the `:show` operation, there is no `param :id` defined.
-I realized that some particular REST operations we have in Rabbit, always set this parameter, so now Rabbit will do it automatically.
+I realized that some particular REST operations we have in Rabbit, always set this parameter, so now Rabbit will **do it automatically**.
 The next thing is that I removed `description` (well is still there).
 The truth is that we did not used it too often and the description of collections and operations was just repeating all the time.
-Now Rabbit is generating this automatically.
+Now Rabbit is generating this automatically as well.

 There are more tweaks I want to demonstrate on the other collection example: